ChristianLempa/boilerplates/README.md

 - [Dotfiles](https://github.com/christianlempa/dotfiles) - My personal configuration files on macOS
 - [Cheat-Sheets](https://github.com/christianlempa/cheat-sheets) - Command Reference for various tools and technologies
-- [Videos](https://github.com/christianlempa/videos) - Documentation and project files for all my video tutorials on YouTube
 - [Homelab](https://github.com/christianlempa/homelab) - This is my entire Homelab documentation, and configurations for infrastructure, applications, networking, and more.

 ## Support me